Types of Libraries for Genealogy Research (and What to Look for in Each)

 11 of the Best Websites for Free Ship Passenger Lists

-Use interlibrary loan to request books if the library you’re using doesn’t have what you need.
-Many libraries take part in interlibrary loan programs, which gives you access to even more items for your research.
+If the library you’re using doesn’t have what you need, use Interlibrary Loan to request books.
+Many libraries take part in Interlibrary Loan programs, which gives you access to even more items for your research.

 Related posts: